NLog/NLog.MailKit/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=nlog.mailkit&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=nlog.mailkit)

 Alternative Mail target for [NLog](https://github.com/nlog/nlog) using MailKit.
-Compatible with .NET standard 1, .NET standard 2 and .NET 4+
+Compatible with .NET standard 2+

 Including this package will replace the original mail target and has the same options as the original mail target, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target)